 The great cyber security community continues to grow every day, becoming an active participant in this developing industry will help you make relevant connections.
 Try creating a blog documenting security developments and post regularly on LinkedIn while closely following industry leaders.
 The current dominance of cyber security across the world has meant that there are a large number of personal bloggers, forums and industry websites.
 We recommend checking out Dark Reading, Krebs on Security and Naked Security to get started.

 Cyber security experts dedicate a large portion of their time to researching and discovering reliable and effective solutions that will lead to security advancements.
 These result in invaluable hands-on experience in configuring security systems, designing new ones and even breaking existing ones.
 Computer science is often described as an art form, however it requires research and practice to create a masterpiece!

 Cyber security is one of the most urgent and in-demand professions in modern day society, and it is likely that the danger of cyber security breaches will only increase in the future as computer networks continue to expand.
 In response to security dangers, it’s worth learning the skills and expertise needed to investigate and react accordingly in the likely event of a cyber security attack, placing yourself at the forefront of a digitally dominated world.

-e-Careers boasts an exclusive partnership with the world-renowned EC Council, offering its full suite of online certifications to professionals across the UK and Ireland.
+e-Careers boasts an exclusive partnership with the world-renowned Mile2, offering its full suite of online certifications.
 Visit our cyber security courses section to find out more, or contact one of our Training Experts today on 0203 198 7700.